Srinidhi-Padmanabhan-1/Universal-files-compressor/README.md

 # Universal-files-compressor
 Compresses variety of types of files all at once in a folder, along with files in sub-folders and choice of compression for each sub-folder.
-Basically this is an ultra compressor that compresses a large amount of files in your PC with minimum steps
+Basically this is an ultra compressor that compresses a large amount of different files in your PC with minimum steps

 **steps: Install libraries and dependencies**